‘WEE’ Hughie Gallacher was idolised by fans everywhere, even of opposing teams. But, as Vince Cooper writes, his life ended tragically

 The money he was offered was huge for a former miner.
 He jumped at it and soon decided to marry Annie McIlvaney a girl he had met whilst working at the mining company.
 They wed despite objections from both sets of parents and lasted barely a year before separating.
 During the time they were together they had a son, who sadly died before his first birthday.

 Soon after, a daughter was born and they tried again to live together.
 This time it lasted until 1923 when they parted permanently.
-They were finally divorced seven years later, with Hughie ordered to pay £4,000, an amount that bankrupted him.
+They were finally divorced seven years later after Annie had repeatedly refused requests for the marriage to be brought to an end, with Hughie ordered to pay £4,000, an amount that bankrupted him.

 Whilst at Queen of the South he contracted double pneumonia and was on the danger list in a Dumfries hospital.
 During his recovery he was visited by the directors from Airdrieonians who offered him the chance of first division football and £9 per week.

 He quickly settled into his new surroundings and broke into the Scottish national team in the 1923-24 season, one in which he scored 33 goals in 34 games for his club and helped them win the Scottish Cup.